oscasierra/redash-setup-centos/7/README.md

 ### Firewalld

-If your centOS is enable Firewalld, you need to permit 80 port access.
+If firewalld is enabled, you need to permit 80 port access.

     # firewall-cmd --add-service=http --zone=public --permanent
     # firewall-cmd --reload